RSGallery2/RSGallery2_Project/Documentation/Maintenance/Maintenance.md

 (2) Create gallery "access" field

    On upgrade from 1.x this table field was missing.
-Here it it will be created and all values set to one
+Here it will be created and all values set to one

 (3) Delete RSG2 base language files

-  ToDo: Wrong name
   Deletes RSGallery2 languages files in joomla base language folders.
 The RSG2 base translation files are located in ...\administrator\languages.
 These may overwrite new RSG2 language items kept in component language folder. <br>
   Use this function  when an update installation does not overwrite "old" base language files and translations do not appear or appear as old.